-The medical officer is responsible for collating all students medical information and administering first aid.
+The welfare officer is responsible for collating all students medical information and administering first aid.

 First Aid Provision

-The Medical Officer is responsible for administering First Aid to students and is based in the Medical Room on the Geography Corridor.
+The Welfare Officer is responsible for administering First Aid to students and is based in the Medical Room on the Geography Corridor.

 If students feel ill during lessons and there is a genuine reason then they will be allowed to go to the Medical room.

-The Medical Officer will provide first Aid and advice.
+The Welfare Officer will provide first Aid and advice.

 Where possible the student is encouraged to go back into lessons after a short time in the medical room.

-If a student needs to be sent home due to illness this must be done by the Medical Officer, in liaison, if necessary with the Attendance Officer, Student Support Managers and parents.
+If a student needs to be sent home due to illness this must be done by the Welfare Officer, in liaison, if necessary with the Attendance Officer, Student Support Managers and parents.

 Students are not allowed to sign themselves out without appropriate permission.